CIS-566-Fall-2023/hw02-jellyfish/README.md

 ![](tentacles.png)

 ## Extra Credit
-- added scalloped edges to the bell
+I added some scalloped edges to the bell to get the desired look.
-- WIP (maybe I'll get it done by the deadline maybe I won't!): create a background with procedurally generated seaweed and coral
+In the future, when I have time to revisit this project, I would love to create a background with procedurally generated seaweed and coral as well as render the jellyfish!
-- WIP: create a render of the jellyfish